 Traumatic brain injury (TBI).
 This condition is most often caused by repetitive head trauma.
 Boxers, football players or soldiers might develop TBI.

 Creutzfeldt-Jakob disease.
 This rare brain disorder usually occurs in people without known risk factors.
 This condition might be due to deposits of infectious proteins called prions.
-Signs and symptoms of this fatal condition usually appear after age 60.
+Symptoms of this fatal condition usually appear after age 60.

-Creutzfeldt-Jakob disease usually has no known cause but can be inherited.
-It may also be caused by exposure to diseased brain or nervous system tissue, such as from a cornea transplant.
+Creutzfeldt-Jakob disease usually has no known cause but it can be passed down from a parent.
+It also may be caused by exposure to diseased brain or nervous system tissue, such as from a cornea transplant.

 Dementia-like conditions that can be reversed